What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 Air Fresheners

-According to an article authored by Anne C. Steinemann, air fresheners emit over 100 different chemicals.
 These chemicals include volatile organic compounds (terpenes such as limonene, alpha-pinene, and beta-pinene; terpenoids such as linalool and alpha-terpineol; ethanol, formaldehyde, benzene, toluene, and xylene) and semi-volatile organic compounds (such as phthalates).

-This article also pointed out that these chemicals and VOCs can cause a range of short to long-term health effects previously listed as well as adverse effects on neurological, cardiovascular, respiratory, reproductive, immune, and endocrine systems.
+This article also pointed out that these chemicals and VOCs can cause a range of short to long-term health effects previously listed, as well as adverse effects on neurological, cardiovascular, respiratory, reproductive, immune, and endocrine systems.

-In another study done by the same Anne C. Steinemann, she found that 25 volatile organic compounds were found in the dryer vents after scented liquid laundry detergent and scented dryer sheets were used to wash and dry clothes.
-The analysis also found seven hazardous air pollutants, including acetaldehyde and benzene, which are classified by the EPA as carcinogens.
+In another study, Anne C. Steinemann found 25 volatile organic compounds in the dryer vents of dryers after scented liquid laundry detergent and scented dryer sheets were used to wash and dry the clothes.

 It will be hard to remove all the VOCs from your home.
 But don’t get discouraged because there are still things you can start doing today to reduce them.